cruseakshay/Notes/ML/python/Extreme Gradient Boosting with XGBoost/notes.md

 tuning the "eta", also known as the learning rate.

 max_depth, which is the parameter that dictates the maximum depth that each tree in a boosting round can grow to.
 Smaller values will lead to shallower trees, and larger values to deeper trees.

+Tuning colsample_bytree: (max_features in scikit).
+In both xgboost and sklearn, this parameter (although named differently) simply specifies the fraction of features to choose from at every split in a given tree.
+In xgboost, colsample_bytree must be specified as a float between 0 and 1.